Frederik-Hartmann/3DLungSegmentation/README.md

     <td style="width: 33.33%;"><img src="./visualization/TwoContoursContour1.png">
   </tr>
 </table>
 And even more.
-Rember, we chose to but the maximum number of contours at four.
+Rember, we chose the maximum number of contours at four.
+The tradeoff here is runtime vs accuracy.
+The more contours the higher the runtime, the higher the accuracy.
 <table style="width: 100%;">
   <tr><th colspan="5">More contours</th></tr>
   <tr>